sgp715/simple_image_annotator/README.md

   * enter the name you want in the input field
   * press enter
 * move to next image
-  * click the blue arrow button at the bottom of the page (depending on the size of the image you may have to scroll down)
+  * click the blue right arrow button at the top of the page (depending on the size of the image you may have to scroll down)
+* move to the previous image
+  * click the left arrow button at the top of the page
 * remove label
   click the red button on the label you would like to remove
 * check generated data
-  * at the top level of the directory where the program was run, there should be a file called out.csv that contains the generate data
+  * the output directory should contain one .txt file per image with KITTI format data